Tips for helping visitors find the products they're looking for.

 - Use the Product Page’s SEO title field to describe your products in more detail, like Homemade Organic Soaps.

-- To center the shopping experience, you can set a Products Page as your site’s homepage, or display the link first in your site’s navigation.
+- To center the shopping experience, you can set a store page as your site’s homepage, or display the link first in your site’s navigation.

-You may want to change the order in which products display in a Products Page.
+You may want to change the order in which products display in a store page.
 For example, you can place your best-selling items first.

-Move to top - Move products to the top of the page.
+- Send to top - Move the product to the top of the page.
 These will appear first in your store.

-Move to bottom - Move products to the bottom of the page.
+- Send to bottom - Move the product to the bottom of the page.
 These will appear last in your store.

-Every product in a Products Page has its own item page with details about it, including additional images, variant drop-down menus to display multiple options (for example, size and color), and an Add to Cart button.
-Product item pages are sub-pages of a Products Page.
+Every product in a store page has its own details page with details about it, including additional images, variant menus to display multiple options (for example, size and color), and an Add to Cart button.
+Product details pages are sub-pages of a store page.